-Scientists have found that the four most important variable greenhouse gases, whose atmospheric concentrations can be influenced by human activities, are carbon dioxide (CO_2), methane (CH_4), nitrous oxide (N_2O), and chlorofluorocarbons (CFCs).
+Scientists have found that the four most important variable greenhouse gases, whose atmospheric concentrations can be influenced by human activities, are carbon dioxide (CO_2), methane (CH_4), nitrous oxide (N_2O), and chlorofluorocarbons (CFC_8).
 Historically, CO_2 has been the most important, but over the past several decades other gases have assumed increasing significance and, collectively, are projected to contribute about as much to potential global warming over the next 60 years as CO_2 .
 The 1997 U.N.
-Kyoto Protocol on Climate Change, if it were to become a treaty in force, would also regulate three other trace gases: hydrofluorocarbons (HFCs), perfluorocarbons (PFCs), and sulfur hexafluoride (SF_6), whose limited concentrations in the atmosphere are anticipated to grow over the long-term.
+Kyoto Protocol on Climate Change, if it were to become a treaty in force, would also regulate three other trace gases: hydrofluorocarbons (HFC_8), perfluorocarbons (PFC_8), and sulfur hexafluoride (SF_6), whose limited concentrations in the atmosphere are anticipated to grow over the long-term.
 Sulfate aerosols, a byproduct of air pollution, and other natural phenomena, are also viewed as important for their transient and regional "climate cooling" effects in Earth's atmosphere.

-The amount of carbon cycling from naturally occurring processes each year through the biosphere as CO_2 is enormous - some 800 billion tons.
-Ice cores and other proxy climate data, which also indicate CO_2 concentrations in the atmosphere, have shown, in general, a relatively stable global climate, at least over the past 10,000 years.
-As such, many scientists suggest that the amount of CO_2 generated by natural processes is about equal to the amounts absorbed and sequestered by natural processes.
+The amount of carbon cycling from naturally occurring processes each year through the biosphere as CO2 is enormous - some 800 billion tons.
+Ice cores and other proxy climate data, which also indicate CO2 concentrations in the atmosphere, have shown, in general, a relatively stable global climate, at least over the past 10,000 years.
+As such, many scientists suggest that the amount of CO2 generated by natural processes is about equal to the amounts absorbed and sequestered by natural processes.
 However, human activity since the Industrial Revolution (c.a.
-1850), and primarily in the form of burning fossil fuels, is now generating some additional 24 billion tons of CO_2 per year.
-Available evidence shows that about half this amount is absorbed by natural processes on land and in the ocean, and that atmospheric concentrations of CO_2 are now about 32% higher than they were some 150 years ago.
-Some scientists believe that a large amount of CO_2 may be stored in northern latitude soils and in temperate and tropical forests, suggesting a greater importance of the role of natural resources management and land-use practices in these regions, including burning of biomass and deforestation.
-Scientists estimate that anthropogenic emissions of CO_2 alone may account for as much as a 60% increase in global mean temperatures of 0.9°F, since 1850.
-For more information on the science of global climate change, visit the CRS Electronic Briefing Book: Global Climate Change web site. [http://www.congress.gov/brbk/html/ebgcc1.shtml].
+1850), and primarily in the form of burning fossil fuels, is now generating some additional 24 billion tons of CO2 per year.
+Available evidence shows that about half this amount is absorbed by natural processes on land and in the ocean, and that atmospheric concentrations of CO2 are now about 32% higher than they were some 150 years ago.
+Some scientists believe that a large amount of CO2 may be stored in northern latitude soils and in temperate and tropical forests, suggesting a greater importance of the role of natural resources management and land-use practices in these regions, including burning of biomass and deforestation.
+Scientists estimate that anthropogenic emissions of CO2 alone may account for as much as a 60% increase in global mean temperatures of 0.9°F, since 1850.